This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 - Transplant, planting basil into progressively larger plant pots, getting the roots well buried each time you transplant.

 - Regularly harvest your basil.
-Harvesting basil encourages healthy growth, maximizes yield, and delays basil flowering.
+Harvesting basil encourages healthy growth, maximizes yield, and delays basil plants from flowering.

 When to Transplant Your Basil